-In coming years, the Wilburton area will witness the arrival of several major infrastructure improvements.
+The Wilburton study area will witness the arrival of several major infrastructure improvements in the coming years.
 The Eastrail will open to bicyclists and pedestrians, offering a separated bike and pedestrian connection from Woodinville to Renton.
-In 2023, East Link, the region's second light rail line, will open to its first riders, providing frequent and reliable service from Wilburton to Seattle's Capitol Hill in just 29 minutes.
+In 2024, East Link, the region's second light rail line, will open to its first riders, providing frequent and reliable service from Wilburton to Seattle's Capitol Hill in just 29 minutes.

 Opportunities to Engage

 We invite you to participate in our questionnaire and interactive map on Engaging Bellevue.
 Your input will help inform future land use alternatives and policy development for the Wilburton study area.

 Check here often to learn of opportunities to engage as staff works to incorporate the vision.
 To receive updates on upcoming events and overall progress of this initiative, sign up for our email notification list.
 See “Alerts” to subscribe.